Immigration and Checkpoints Authority: Officers

 Immigration officers in ICA are considered public servants by law and are part of the Singapore Civil Service.

 Since the implementation of the Home Affairs Services (HAS) (ICA) Unified scheme, new officers join as Direct-Entry Sergeants and Direct-Entry Inspectors.
 Direct-Entry Sergeants need minimally 5 O'level passes and they can range from ITE graduates to polytechnic diploma holders.
 Direct-Entry Inspectors must be graduates from a university accredited by its home country.
 Newly trained Sergeants will become Primary Screening Officers, while Inspectors will become Team Leaders in their foundation posting.
 Regardless, all new officers will be posted to Tuas, Woodlands or Coastal Command.

-There is a separate scheme for civillian officers in ICA.
+There is a separate scheme for civilian officers in ICA.
 These officers, who are known as "Management Executives" are typically deployed to ICA's services centres and do not perform border security functions at the checkpoints.
 ICA also employs temporary staff and administrative assistants to provide customer service support.